Accredited Weight-Loss Surgery

 From 2010 to the 2018 gastric sleeves became the fastest growing bariatric surgery procedure.
 Gastric sleeve surgery is best for people who have a BMI (body mass index) of at least 40.
 That means you’re 100 pounds or more over your ideal weight.

 Gastric Bypass: Considered the Gold Standard for weight-loss surgery, laparoscopic gastric bypass (or Roux-en-Y) is a well-studied effective treatment for morbid obesity.
 The stomach is made smaller (similar to gastric sleeve), but part of the small intestine is closed off so that food bypasses it.
 A new stomach pouch is created by making a small or large incision in the abdomen.

 Conversion Surgery: Conversion surgery is a second surgery that converts your original gastric bypass procedure into another new form of bariatric surgery.

 Revision Surgery: Our surgeons also perform revision surgery.
 Speak with your doctor if you are interested in this option.

 Education and Support

-If you have any questions about our weight-loss surgery program, please call us at (714) 619-7700 ext.
-3316 or email us.
+If you have any questions about our weight-loss surgery program, or to make an appointment, please call us (714) 619-7744 or email us.
 We are conveniently located in Tustin on Newport Avenue between the 5 and 55 freeways.
 Our address is 14662 Newport Avenue.